 Mallen-Cooper and Zampatti (2015).
 Background Paper: Rethinking the Natural Flow Paradigm in the Murray-Darling Basin.
 Report to the MDBA; Mallen-Cooper and Zampatti (2018).
-History, hydrology and hydraulics: rethinking the ecological management of large rivers; Sheldon (2019).
-Technical review of the water sharing plan for the Barwon-Darling unregulated and alluvial water sources in 2012.
+History, hydrology and hydraulics: rethinking the ecological management of large rivers; Sheldon, F. (2019), Technical review of the water sharing plan for the Barwon-Darling unregulated and alluvial water sources 2012, advice to the Natural Resources Commission.